Weyimil/Sales-Executive-Report/README.md

 The Chart below is a dashboard representation of the data set, Highlighting key factors.

 ![](project_Ecomm_screenshot.png)

+## Chart 2
+Relationship Diagram showing its connection.

 ![](RelationshipDiagram.png)

+## Chart 3
+The table below is the Order_data Table showing the Cleaned, Normalized and New Column (DAYNAME) addition.

 ![](TransformTable.png)

 # Executive Summary: